 And finally Jaal is the Angara alien who is native to the Andromeda galaxy and acts as your guide for the Angara people when you meet them.
 He’s certainly a unique character: on the one hand he’s very similar to Javik: a soldier born and raised in a civilisation that’s stuck fighting an invading enemy that wants to… erase them.
 Though one who focuses on guerrilla fighting tactics over bombing the shit out of your foes.
 On the other hand he’s a very emotional creature who needs a lot of time opening up to you.
 Honestly, sometimes I felt like I was in a relationship with him.
-Because I made certain decisions he didn’t like he needed some distance every now and then and this made me feel like I was walking on eggshells.
+Because I made certain decisions he didn’t like he needed some distance every now and then and this made me feel like I was walking on eggshells, which is never a good situation to be in when interacting with companions.
 But strangely I also felt that his strong emotions made him act very rational at times.
 The fact that he stoically asks for distance instead of yelling at you?
 The fact that he can clearly explain why Angara need strong emotions?
 I’m not entirely sure an emotional human would act as rationally as an Angara would, but this made Jaal a lot more interesting to me.
 Even if I don’t always agree with him.

 As a squad member Jaal is the quintessential sniper, with bits of kasumi mixed in for fun.
-He’s a tech-based characters who’s got access to a bomb, energy drain to deal with shields and the Kasumi (insert skill here) to deal some sneaky melee damage.
+He’s a tech-based characters who’s got access to a bomb, energy drain to deal with shields and the Kasumi Shadow Strike to deal some sneaky melee damage.
 Maybe not exactly the wisest idea, considering he’s supposed to be away from the enemy.
-But he’s an AI, so naturally he’ll wade right in the middle of the fight next to you…
+But he’s an AI, so naturally he’ll walk right in the middle of the fight next to you…

 So as you can see I really like the companions.
-I feel they’re unique enough, that the characters have different character journeys to explore and that while they contain recycled parts of Trilogy characters the writers tried to give a new spin to it.
+I feel they’re unique enough, that the characters have different character journeys to explore.
+And while they contain recycled parts of Trilogy characters, the writers tried to give a new spin to it.
 You know, one of the few actually good spins, if you ignore some of the SJW aspects to the characters.
-And honestly, when it comes to the 4th game that’s all you can really expect at that point.
+And honestly, when it comes to the 4th game in a series that’s all you can really expect at that point.

 But then again, this isn’t a criticism towards just the companions.
 The entire game suffers from cringy voice acting, so I wonder if that’s just because the writers can’t write dialogue properly…